kiali/kiali.github.io/index.md

 To deploy Kiali to your Istio-enabled Kubernetes cluster you can run the following.
 Kiali currently requires Istio version 0.7.1 (see below if you have not yet installed Istio).

-[WARNING]
-As of May 18, 2018, the Kubernetes support is broken.
-Kiali will deploy but you will not see any data.
-This will be fixed in the near future

 [NOTE]
 If you wish to install in Minikube, ensure that you enable the Ingress add-on by executing `minikube addons enable ingress`.